dribnet/purvs/README.md

 ## MDDN 242 2021 Assignment 2

-I have drawn the first 4 letters using 3 circles, while also establishing the interaction side of the design

-Colour may be subject to change
+First 5 letters have been modeled with another circle added to the design